R\'enyi entropies for one-dimensional quantum systems with mixed boundary conditions: Differential equations for the scaling functions

-Here, we have defined $h'=h_{\alpha+b}$ and $h''=h_{\alpha-b}$.
-Recall that the conformal blocks are labelled by primary operators under the neutral subalgebra $A$, and that $L_{-1/2}^{(1)}\cdot\sigma_h$ is one of these operators.
-When the mother CFT is a minimal model, one can check on various examples that the orbifold fusion rules derived in \cite{ORBIFOLD_PAPER} from the Verlinde formula are consistent with these intermediary states.
+When the mother CFT is a minimal model, one can check on various examples that the orbifold fusion rules derived in \cite{borisov_systematic_1998} from the Verlinde formula are consistent with these intermediate states.

-While an analytic solution to the differential equation is not known, one can determine the conformal blocks $\mathcal{F}_k(\eta)$ around $\eta=0$ and $\wt{\cal F}(\eta)$ around $\eta=1$ numerically to arbitrary precision.
-Assuming this step has been performed, all that is left is to calculate the structure constants in the block expansion \eqref{eq:blockexpansion}.
-The boundary-boundary structure constants are calculated from \eqref{eq:bconDDD} and \eqref{eq:bconNDDD}, while the bulk-boundary structure constants can be calculated analytically through unfolding, as shown, for some cases in Appendix \ref{app:genericN=2tbulkboundary} and \ref{app:compositeonepointbulkboundary}.
-For numerical studies, however, it is simpler to bootstrap some of the coefficients in the block expansion (\ref{eq:blockexpansion}) rather than to calculate all of them analytically.

-To implement this method, as detailed in \cite{lewellen_sewing_1992}, one needs to compare the block expansions in (\ref{eq:blockexpansion}) with the block expansion corresponding to sending the twist field to the part of the boundary, endowed with the $\alpha$ BC.
-The crucial point here is that the conformal blocks $\mathcal{F}_k(\eta)$ are branched functions on $\Cbb$, with branch points $\{0,1,\infty\}$, and, thus, sending the twist field to the boundary with BC $\alpha$ is equivalent to crossing to the other branch of the function.
-This is marked by appending the phase factor $e^{2\pi i}$ to the variable $\eta$ to get:

-To proceed, one needs to find the \textit{monodromy matrix} $X$ around zero for the basis $\wt{\cal F}_{\ell}(\eta)$, which encodes the behaviour of the conformal blocks as the branch cut is crossed: